shane-harris/the-farrier-center/README.md

 ## Configure Port

-In `.env`, You can specify the desired port number, e.g.:
+In `.env`, you can specify the desired port number, e.g.:

 ```
 PORT=80